ammar1616/simple-crash-bloggy/README.md

 DELETE /deletepost/:postId: Delete a specific post created by the current user.

+PUT /like/:postId: Feel free to like the post you're viewing or, if you've previously liked it, you can choose to unlike the post.

 ### Database
 Blogster uses MongoDB as its database.
 You can configure the database connection in your environment variables or a configuration file.